cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 `broadcastTxRoutine`

-Before sending a transaction, we filter the peers to send to based on the `disabeldRoutes`.
+Before sending a transaction, we filter the peers to send to based on the `disabledRoutes`.
 Again, only if DOG is enabled.

 `RemovePeer`

-When a peer is removed, we remove any existing entries related to this peer from the `DisabledRoutes` map and explicitly trigger redundancy re-adjustment.
+When a peer is removed, we remove any existing entries related to this peer from the `disabledRoutes` map and explicitly trigger redundancy re-adjustment.
 The later is not strictly needed, but can lead to quicker propagation of this information through the network.